 - The barcode and all that flight information can by read by cyber thieves to know more about you than you’d like.

 - Ditto, don’t share your full ticket information on your social media, for the same reason.

 Consider Alternative Airports

 Consider nearby airports, such Houston’s Hobby, Chicago’s Midway, Washington’s Dulles, New York City’s Stewart or Islip, Providence instead of Boston, Ft.
 Lauderdale instead of Miami, Burbank or San Diego instead of Los Angeles, Idaho Falls instead of Jackson Hole.

 These “secondary” airports are less congested and more likely to be served by low-cost carriers such as Southwest.

 Car rental rates also tend to be lower than at their bigger siblings, and you’ll get your checked baggage faster, too.

-As dumb as that sounds, recently I missed my flight because the travel agent who changed my ticket neglected to tell me that it was a different airline and connection, and two hours earlier than the original flight plan.
+As dumb as that sounds, I missed a flight recently because the travel agent who changed my ticket neglected to tell me that it was a different airline and connection, and two hours earlier than the original flight plan.

-Another time, I nearly missed my flight because the gate number on the ticket I printed out the night before had changed by the time I got to the airport, practically at the other end of the terminal.
+Another time, I nearly missed my flight because the gate number on the ticket I printed out the night before had changed by the time I got to the airport, and the new gate was practically at the other end of the terminal.
 It was a sprint.